Expo 92 in Seville

 The exhibition was conceived by the then-Spanish president, Felipe Gonzalez, who was himself from Seville.
 Gonzalez wanted to transform the whole region of Andalucia from a forgotten southern backwater, and bring it into the modern age.
 This ambitious plan, which cost €7.8 billion, included a new airport and railway station for the city, with high-speed AVE trains linking Seville with Madrid, and five bridges (see below); some of the region’s first motorways were also built.
 Expo 92 was also an opportunity to clean up the seedier parts of the city, including the Alameda (see Grupo 7, below).

 During the six months of the Expo, daily concerts were held, featuring top classical and pop names such as the 25 Legendary Guitarists including BB King, Paco de Lucia, Brian May and Bo Diddley.
 Other major attractions included art displays of the nations’ finest painters, an Omnimax theatre showing IMAX films, and the Sony Plaza with its gigantic screens.
+IBM had installed special telephone points around the complex from where, in theory if you had time to work it out, you could send a text message to another visitor.
+What a novel idea!

 What is there still to see today?